In english

 Work

-Sanneke van Hassel (1971) studied Humanities at Utrecht university and graduated in both Theatre Studies and Cutural History.
+Sanneke van Hassel (Rotterdam 1971) lives and works in Rotterdam.
+Her literary work is published by De Bezige Bij, Amsterdam.
 Her debut collection of short stories IJsregen (Ice Rain), published in 2005, was nominated for several literary awards.
-Her stories are published in literary magazines and included in several anthologies.
 In 2006 she wrote about every day life in Sarajevo: Pieces of Sarajevo.
 In 2007 her second collection of short stories titled Witte veder (White Feater) came out.
 For this book she received the BNG Literary Award.
-In April 2010 she organised and curated a international short story festival in Amsterdam under the title Hotel Van Hassel.
-In the summer of 2010 her first novel was pubished: Nest, followed by a third collection of short stories: Ezels (Donkeys) in 2012.
-Together with Flemish writer Annelies Verbeke she compiled an anthology with short stories from all over the world: Naar de stad, To the City (April 2012).
-In 2014 her fourth short story collection came out: Hier blijf ik (Here I'll stay), with 45 stories inspired by 45 photographs from over twenty young photographers from Rotterdam.
-August 2017 her second novel will be published, Stille Grond (Silent Ground).
-Van Hassel lives and works in Rotterdam.
-Her work is published by De Bezige Bij.
+In April 2010 she organised and curated Hotel Van Hassel, an international short story festival in Amsterdam.
+In 2010 her first novel was pubished: Nest, followed by a third collection of short stories: Ezels (Donkeys) in 2012.
+Together with Flemish writer Annelies Verbeke she compiled an anthology with short stories from all over the world: Naar de stad, To the City (2012).
+In 2014 her fourth short story collection came out: Hier blijf ik (Here I'll stay), with 45 stories inspired by photographs from young photographers from Rotterdam.
+August 2017 her second novel was published, Stille Grond (Silent Ground).
+Recently she published to highly acclaimed collections of short stories, Nederzettingen (Settlements) in 2019 and Milde klachten (Mild complaints) in 2024.
+Her latest collection is set during the COVID-19 pandemic.

 Translations